 The community mobility reports and OpenCPM:

-While these reports are unlikely to persist as open data sources, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.
+While these reports are unlikely to persist as open data sources in the long term, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.
 In this second post in the series we explore aggregate level data for the reported countries, look in particular at how the most severe mobility restrictions compare with the latests data (as of the publication date of this post - May 19 2020)

 Currently, the included data sets are based on the Google reports and all the below analyses refer to those.
 The first release of Google Mobility Data.
 The numbers and plots in this blog post are based on Reports last updated by Google on 2020-05-09.
 (Please refer to the previous blog post for more details about the data set, the data cleaning pipeline and the terminology used).